PSNI Assessment Centre & Initial Selection Test Guide

 - PSNI Interview

-You need to live and breath these ‘Personal Qualities’ throughout the PSNI assessment centre.
+- You need to live and breathe these ‘Personal Qualities’ throughout the PSNI assessment test centre.

-You need to know these inside out and try to always have them at the forefront of your mind, during your time at the PSNI Assessment Centre:
+You need to know these insides out and try to always have them at the forefront of your mind, during your time at the PSNI Assessment Test Centre:

 - Decision Making